diasurgical/riivaaja/README.md

 In order to verify the accuracy of the source code and to generate a binary that is as close as possible to the original one, it is necessary to compile it using the original toolchain.
 This tool generates a docker image that can be used to compile devilution on any platform with that toolchain.

-This build system is used in the devilution CI system as well in order to make sure that all changes can be compiled with the original toolchain.
+This build system is used in the devilution CI system as well in order to make sure that all changes can be compiled with the original toolchain and also calculate the accuracy of the binary.

 ## Running